nbulaj/proxy_fetcher/README.md

 end
 ```

-ProxyFetcher uses simple Ruby solution for dealing with HTTP(S) requests - `net/http` library from the stdlib.
-If you wanna add, for example, your custom provider that
+ProxyFetcher uses standard Ruby solution for dealing with HTTP(S) requests - `net/http` library from the Ruby core.
-was developed as a Single Page Application (SPA) with some JavaScript, then you will need something like [selenium-webdriver](https://github.com/SeleniumHQ/selenium/tree/master/rb)
+If you wanna add, for example, your custom provider that was developed as a Single Page Application (SPA) with some JavaScript,
+then you will need something like [selenium-webdriver](https://github.com/SeleniumHQ/selenium/tree/master/rb) to properly
-to properly load the content of the website.
-For those and other cases you can write your own class for fetching HTML content by the URL and setup it
+load the content of the website.
+For those and other cases you can write your own class for fetching HTML content by
-in the ProxyFetcher config:
+the URL and setup it in the ProxyFetcher config:

 ```ruby
 class MyHTTPClient